 Homebuying is an emotional experience.
 Tap into those feelings with a carefully selected testimonial from a favorite client.

-Most clients will be happy to provide you with a glowing review (especially right after a seamless close).
+Most clients will be happy to provide you with a glowing review (especially right after a seamless and successful close).
 You can also ask Yelp reviewers whether you can use their testimonials in future email marketing.
 These emails are great for reminding previous clients how great you are.
 They also work well when farming new leads.

 - Housing prices in your neighborhood have risen [percent] over the last five years.